Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

 ## 12.3.
 Run the application
 - Run [12-client-support-scopes-from-multiple-resources-by-multiple-client-registrations].
 - Open browser(for example: [Edge]), close all [InPrivate window], and open a new [InPrivate window].
-Use the new opened [InPrivate window] to access `http://localhost:8080/`, the web page will display the 2 client-registrations' name, click the first one: `client-1`, then it will redirect to Microsoft Identity login page.
+Use the new opened [InPrivate window] to access `http://localhost:8080/`, the web page will display the 2 client-registrations' names, click the first one: `client-1`, then it will redirect to Microsoft Identity login page.
 Input username and password, then it will return `Hello, this is client 1.`, which means we log in successfully.
 - Open browser(for example: [Edge]), close all [InPrivate window], and open a new [InPrivate window].
-Use the new opened [InPrivate window] to access `http://localhost:8080/`, the web page will display the 2 client-registrations' name, click the first one: `client-1-resource-server-2`, then it will redirect to Microsoft Identity login page.
+Use the new opened [InPrivate window] to access `http://localhost:8080/`, the web page will display the 2 client-registrations' names, click the first one: `client-1-resource-server-2`, then it will redirect to Microsoft Identity login page.
 Input username and password, then it will return `Hello, this is client 1.`, which means we log in successfully.

 ## 12.4.
 Homework
  - `spring.security.oauth2.client.registration.client-1.client-name`.
 This property is new added in this section.
 Investigate why we need this property.